 The Women in Insurance team will send completed nominations to an independent panel of judges, comprising insurance industry leaders and senior representatives.
 Judges will be well known and well respected within the industry and their judgment will be impartial, balanced, incisive and fair.
 Any judge with a conflict of interest in a particular category will recuse themselves from judging that category.
 Judges will review the nominations and allocate a score for each finalist.
 The finalist with the highest score in each category once the judging process has been completed will be named the winner.

-The winners in each category will be announced at the official awards ceremony on Thursday 7th May 2020 to be held at the conclusion of the Women in Insurance Summit.
+The winners in each category will be announced at the virtual conference awards presentation on Thursday 17th September 2020 to be held at the Women in Insurance Summit.
 Winners will also be published on the Women in Insurance Summit website and in the Insurance Business newsletter.